-Two other members of the "blue Rider" group, Faul Rise and Heinrich Campendonk, will be shown in important works.
-The earlier Bressen group of expressionists, known as the "Brueske", will be presented more completely than has been possible before in New York.
-Hax Beckmann, one of the most powerful of the modern German painters, will be represented by eight pictures including two important convesses from New York collections, these of Dr. F. H. Hirschland and Mrs. John D. Bockefeller, Jr., Other cutstanding painters who will be included are onto Dix, George Gross, Garl Hofer and Onkar Kokoschka.
+Two other members of the "blue Rider" group, Faul Rice and Heinrich Campendonk, will be shown in important works.
+The earlier Breaden group of expressionists, known as the "Bruecke", will be presented more completely than has been possible before in New York.
+Han Beckmann, one of the most powerful of the modern German painters, will be represented by eight pictures including two important canvesses from New York collections, those of Br.
+F. H. Hirschland and Mrs. John D. Bockefeller, Jr., Other cutstanding painters who will be included are outo Dix.
+George Gross.
+Garl Hefer and Dekar Kokoschka.

-among the coulpture Hudolf Belling is conspiguous because of the stricking
+Among the equipture Eudolf Belling is conspicuous because of the stricking